iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Cooperative Jamming Optimization in Layer 3

-\paragraph{Posterior-Weighted AN/Jamming Shaping Constraint} To ensure that refined jamming is aligned with the updated belief $p_t(\theta)$, a posterior-weighted shaping constraint is imposed on the coalition radiation toward the angular grid $\Phi$.
-Let $g_k(\theta)\ge 0$ denote jammer $k$'s directional gain (beampattern) toward $\theta$.
-The coalition jamming field is
+To ensure that the refined jamming is aligned with the updated belief $p_t(\theta)$, a posterior-weighted shaping constraint is imposed on the coalition radiation towards the angular grid $\Phi$.
+Let $g_k(\theta)\ge 0$ denote the directional gain of the jammer $k$ (beampattern) toward $\theta$.
+The coalition jamming field is $J_{\mathcal{C}}(\theta,t)=\sum_{k\in\mathcal{C}} P_k(t)\,g_k(\theta)$ Moreover, a belief-aligned shaping requirement can be expressed as a lower bound on posterior-weighted jamming energy, $\sum_{\theta\in\Phi} p_t(\theta)\,J_{\mathcal{C}}(\theta,t)\;\ge\; J_{\min}(t),$ or, equivalently, by enforcing sufficient jamming on the dominant posterior support ( such as $\theta\in\Phi_{\mathrm{peak}}(t)$ where $p_t(\theta)$ is large).
+This ensures that refinement concentrates energy in secrecy-critical directions identified by sensing.
+Combining the coalition objective with the local power limits, THN leakage protection, and posterior-weighted shaping yields the Layer~3 problem used in Algorithm~\ref{algorithm_3}: